Solicitors for You

 What Is The 7-Year Rule In Inheritance Tax?

-Inheritance tax is one of the most misunderstood aspects of dealing with someone’s estate and can cost your loved ones hundreds of thousands of pounds when you die if you don't plan carefully.
+Inheritance Tax (IHT) is one of the most misunderstood aspects of estate administration.
+It can cost your loved ones thousands of pounds when you die if you do not plan carefully, as any part of your estate that exceeds the tax-free threshold is taxed at 40%.

 If you have any questions we have not answered, you can contact us by completing the enquiry form below or by calling 0151 666 9090.

-Before we explain the 7-year rule, it is important to understand exactly how inheritance tax works.
-Inheritance tax, sometimes written as IHT, is a tax on the estate of a person who has died.
-It is a one-off tax that must be paid within 6 months of the death.
+Before we explain the 7-year rule, it is important to understand exactly how Inheritance Tax works.
+Inheritance Tax, sometimes written as IHT, is a tax on the estate of a person who has died.
+It is a one-off tax that must be paid within six months of the death.

 For example: